yseulthb/yseulthb.github.io/_pages/projects.md

 </details>

 <details>
-<summary><strong>Understanding how the primate brain processes tridimensional visual information that is extracted from binocular disparities 🧠 </strong>
+<summary><h3>Understanding how the primate brain processes tridimensional visual information that is extracted from binocular disparities 🧠 </h3>
 </summary><br>

 <i>Binocular disparities are the small differences between the eye's projections of a visual scene that underlie binocular depth perception</i><br><br>